Joseph-Brendan/Axon-UI/CONTRIBUTION.md

-#Contribution Guideline
+# Contribution Guidelines

-The contribution will be a PULL REQUEST
+The contribution will be as a PULL REQUEST

 <pre>##STEP 1: Check the ISSUE tab on the GitHub repo to find an issue to work on </pre>